-The founding of the United Nations in 1948 did not see the end of war – more than 100 wars were listed in a document entitled “ Wars Fought Since 1945 to 2010”.
+The founding of the United Nations in 1948 did not see the end of war: the Ultimate Bible Reference Library web-page, Wars Fought between 1945 and 2010, listed more than 100.

 An armed conflict can be seen as the outcome of a political failure:

-- As Clausewitz famously wrote, “war is a mere continuation of policy by other means”.
+● As Clausewitz famously wrote, in his book On War, “war is a mere continuation of policy by other means”.
+[Volume 1, Section 24].

-“our confrontations and conflicts must be understood as intertwined political and military events, and only in this way can they be resolved”.
+● Rupert Smith expressed it differently, in his book The Utility of Force: “our confrontations and conflicts must be understood as intertwined political and military events, and only in this way can they be resolved”. [p.
+372]

-America and Russia, among others, have pursued coercive foreign policies (184.108.40.206).
-This has been costly – both politically and financially (220.127.116.11) – and it is not conducive to continued security (7.4.7).
+The use of military force has been costly – both politically and financially (126.96.36.199) – and it is not conducive to continued security (7.4.7).
 It has become increasingly apparent that the UN is powerless in practice and is unable to intervene in any country that enjoys the protection of a major power, as in the examples of Israel and Syria being protected by the vetoes of America and Russia respectively (7.4.4).